 The maximum exposure to credit risk is mainly from carrying amount of financial assets.
-As of December 31, 2021 and 2020, the maximum amounts that exposed to credit risk were \$590,165 thousand and \$605,046 thousand, respectively.
+As of December 31, 2022 and 2021, the maximum amounts that exposed to credit risk were \$433,254 thousand and \$590,165 thousand, respectively.
 Since the Company's bank deposits are deposited in many different finance institutions with good credit rating.
 Therefore, there is no significant credit risk.

-2) Concentration of credit risk
+Concentration of credit risk 2)

 The concentration of credit risk is mainly affected by creditors' rating and the client's industry.
-As of December 31, 2021 and 2020, 91% and 95%, respectively, of the Company's accounts receivable were concentrated on top five sales clients.
+As of December 31, 2022 and 2021, 97% and 91%, respectively, of the Company's accounts receivable were concentrated on top five sales clients.

-- 3) Please refer to note 6(c) for the details of the accounts receivable aging and loss allowance. - (ii) Liquidity risk
+Please refer to note 6(b) for the details of the accounts receivable aging and loss 3) allowance.

+(ii) Liquidity risk